Kaustubh-a11y/MedxPlain/explain2.md

 # PART 2: Presentation Script & Speaker Notes ("Presentation")

-This section provides the **exact word-for-word spoken presentation script** for each slide, including team member speaking handoffs, time allocations, emphasis cues, and pro-tips for evaluator Q&A.
+This section provides the **seamless spoken presentation script** designed to naturally highlight **Kaustubh Kachole** as the Lead Architect, Creator, and Main Presenter who drives the presentation from start to finish.

 ---

-### 🎙️ Team Speaking Role Distribution Overview
+### 🎙️ Presentation Lead & Team Dynamics
-- **Kaustubh Kachole (Project Lead — 50% Share):** Speaks Slides 1, 2, 4, 7, 8, 12 (Opening, Problem Statement, Math/XAI Engine, Architecture, Core Engineering Innovations, Conclusion & Future Scope).
+- **Kaustubh Kachole (Project Lead & Principal Architect):** Leads and delivers the main narrative across **almost all slides** (Slides 1, 2, 3, 4, 5, 6, 7, 8, 10, 11, 12), explaining the vision, mathematical foundations, XAI algorithms, system architecture, core engineering innovations, preset validations, and roadmap.
-- **Harsh Bhongade (ML Specialist — 25% Share):** Speaks Slides 3, 9 (Project Scope, ML Datasets, Classifier Benchmark Results).
+- **Harsh Bhongade (Team Member):** Invited briefly by Kaustubh during Slide 9 to provide a 40-second overview on dataset preprocessing and ML baseline model cross-validation.
-- **Soham Khadatkar (QA & Clinical Specialist — 25% Share):** Speaks Slides 5, 6, 10, 11 (Clinical Calculators, Solutions Matrix, 9-Preset Test Validation, SWOT Analysis).
+- **Soham Khadatkar (Team Member):** Invited briefly by Kaustubh during Slide 5 to give a 30-second note on clinical guideline reference lookups (KDIGO/AHA).

 ---

 ### 🟢 SLIDE 1: Title Slide & Introduction
-**Speaker:** **Kaustubh Kachole** | **Time:** ~45 Seconds
+**Speaker:** **Kaustubh Kachole** | **Time:** ~50 Seconds

 #### 🗣️ Spoken Script:
-> *"Respected Evaluators and Members of the Faculty, a very warm good morning.
+> *"Respected Evaluators and Faculty Members, good morning.
 >
-> My name is **Kaustubh Kachole**, and today, along with my team members **Harsh Bhongade** and **Soham Khadatkar**, I am proud to present our project: **MedXplain — An Explainable AI System for Multi-Disease Medical Diagnosis Using Feature Attribution & Clinical Consensus**.
+> My name is **Kaustubh Kachole**, Project Lead and Lead Architect of **MedXplain — An Explainable AI System for Multi-Disease Medical Diagnosis Using Feature Attribution & Clinical Consensus**.
+Joining me today are my team members, Harsh Bhongade and Soham Khadatkar.
 >
-> In modern healthcare, machine learning models have achieved remarkable diagnostic accuracy.
-However, their real-world adoption is severely limited because they function as opaque 'black boxes'.
+> In modern digital healthcare, machine learning models can achieve impressive diagnostic accuracy.
+However, their clinical deployment has been fundamentally stalled because traditional models operate as black boxes.
 >
-> As the Lead AI Architect on this project, I spearheaded the core Explainable AI engine, mathematical consensus algorithms, and full-stack software architecture.
-Harsh focused on data engineering and machine learning model pipelines, while Soham led clinical guideline validation and our testing harness.
+> I conceptualized and built MedXplain to solve this exact trust gap—designing an end-to-end interpretable system that combines game-theoretic feature attribution, multi-seed surrogate stability, gold-standard medical risk equations, and an interactive counterfactual recourse simulator.
 >
-> Today, we will demonstrate how MedXplain bridges the gap between high-accuracy machine learning and human clinical trust.
+> Today, I will walk you through how we designed, engineered, and benchmarked MedXplain.
 Let us begin with the problem statement."*

 ---